katjakarhu/HAPI-API/README.md

    python3 manage.py runsslserver

-URL check functionality can be found in with <url> as parameter: https://localhost:8000/urlcheck/v1/<url>/
+URL check functionality can be found in with an url as a parameter: https://localhost:8000/urlcheck/v1/http://www.google.com//

 Full fake site JSON listing can be found in: https://localhost:8000/fakenews/v1/